A slightly spicy and creamy pesto sauce from Calabria

-Here’s another recipe to spice up your pesto life.
-Pesto Calabrese is a cold creamy sauce made from tomatoes, red bell peppers and ricotta.
-It’s slightly or very spicy, depending on your preferences, because of the edition of Calabria’s famous peperoncino and very aromatic. (go straight to the recipe)
+This recipe will spice up your pesto life.
+Pesto Calabrese is a cold creamy sauce made from ripe tomatoes, red bell peppers and ricotta.
+It’s slightly or very spicy, depending on your preferences, because of the edition of Calabria’s famous peperoncino and very aromatic.

-Unlike other types of pesto, this pesto Calabrese is made with some cooked ingredients.
-The onion, bell peppers and tomatoes need to be cooked before being blended with the cheeses and peperoncino.
+Unlike other types of pesto, pesto Calabrese is made with some cooked ingredients.
+The onion, red bell peppers and tomatoes need to be cooked before you blend them with the cheeses.
 I have seen some recipes in which they suggest blending all the ingredients raw and then cooking the sauce for 10 minutes in a small saucepan.
-But I prefer to do it this way.
+But I prefer to do it as in this recipe.

 Like all simple recipes, especially those using fresh foods, high-quality ingredients are important and will make all the difference.
 To get the best result use juicy but ripe vine tomatoes, crisp unwrinkled red bell peppers, Calabrian peperoncino (fresh or dried), fresh Italian ricotta and, if available, Tropea onions.

-You can prepare a good quantity of this sauce and freeze it in small portions, so you always have it ready.
-This pesto Calabrese is perfect with long pasta, especially the long fusilli I used.
-However you can use short fusilli too.
-You can also serve it as a dip or on bruschetta.
-If you make enough you can try serving it in different ways to see which you like best.
+This pesto is also fabulous as a dip or on bruschetta or even with meat or cheese.
+So, if you make enough you can try serving it in different ways to see which you like best.
 Whichever way you serve it I’m sure it will become a firm favourite!

 If you make this recipe I’d love to hear how it turns out and if you liked it.
 Please leave a comment here on the blog or on The Pasta Project Facebook page.
 Looking forward to hearing from you!